-2) Liquidity-arbitrage traders not trading aggressively on Bitfinex because of the exchange’s risk perception on the exchange.
+2) Liquidity-arbitrage traders are not trading aggressively on Bitfinex because of the exchange’s risk perception on the exchange.
 (As you can see on the graph above, the BTCTUSD spread spike both in its timing and maximum levels were closed significantly faster and the spread levels only got to about a third of the maximum spread premium in Bitfinex – so traders were much more aggressive to bring this spread inline again).

-Bitfinex Exchange Risk Premium and Counterparty Risk to Bitfinex
+Bitfinex Exchange Risk Premium" and " Counterparty Risk to Bitfinex

 At Executium, we consider quite a few things when we decide to add an exchange to our trading execution platform, as considerable work goes into making sure that the API connections work smoothly.
-Ultimately, we must think whether these exchanges have staying power, offer decent transparency (or that there is enough transparency in the public domain) into their financial strength, along with analysis of an exchange’s market liquidity, slippage (such as commissions), product offering(s), and of course API connection quality.
+Ultimately, we must consider whether these exchanges have staying power, offer decent transparency (or that there is enough transparency in the public domain) into their financial strength, along with analysis of an exchange’s market liquidity, slippage (such as commissions), product offering(s), and of course API connection quality.

 Bitfinex was no exception to our analysis of having the exchange connectivity be part of our offering, and we’ll share a bit of what we have concluded about the exchange especially in terms of risk.